-Adult Fear: Losing their child to another person is indeed a very deep-rooted fear for most people who can get pregnant.
+Adult Fear: Losing their child to another woman is indeed a very deep-rooted fear for most women.

 Aerosol Flamethrower: As La Femme leans over her and lights a cigarette, Sarah sprays her with a canister, setting her head on fire.

 Camping a Crapper: As the second officer is helping Sarah out of the washroom, La Femme appears to blow his head off.